by Ovidiu Brazdau

 Image by Jeff Carreira, http://philosophyisnotaluxury.com/

 The elements presented in this research refer to the “structure” of the conscious experience, not to its content.
-As a metaphor, I see these inner configurations as a set of lenses with various colors and opacity levels, through which the multi-layered witness is watching all the layers simultaneously, in order to connect with this world.
-These configurations “modulate” the perceptual field (physical, subtle or causal), and as a result, the conscious experience may be larger or smaller, deeper or not, with more or less flexibility.
+As a metaphor, I see these inner configurations as a set of lenses with various colors and opacity levels, through which the multi-layered witness is watching all the layers simultaneously.
+These configurations “modulate” the perceptual field (physical, subtle or causal), and as a result, the conscious experience may be larger or smaller, more profound or not, with more or less flexibility.

 Using wisely the perspective, the attentional schemes, and the connection with the space in which all life exists, we can participate in the present moment with more richness, and we become able to connect with multiple layers of reality.
 Seeing-perceiving the patterns of interactions allows us to experience a deep navigation of reality, through the never-ending layers of fractal reality streams.